teefisher2k20/copy-of-veo-studio/docs/DEPLOY.md

 - Blank page on Pages: Ensure Pages source is set to "GitHub Actions" and the `pages.yml` ran successfully.
 - 404 on refresh: For SPAs on static hosting, enable a 404 rewrite to `index.html` (Netlify: `_redirects` with `/* /index.html 200`).
+- Assets 404 on Pages: Verify `BASE_PATH` in `.github/workflows/pages.yml` matches your repo name.
+- Workflow not running: Check branch protection rules and ensure Actions are enabled in repo settings.